tdcare/flyway-rs/README.md

 # flyway-rs copy from db-up

-`db-up` is a collection of Rust crates for loading and executing database migrations.
+`flyway` is a collection of Rust crates for loading and executing database migrations.

 It supposed to be an alternative to [refinery](https://github.com/rust-db/refinery)